Spider-Man: Into the Spider-Verse: Plot

 New York City teenager Miles Morales struggles to live up to the expectations of his father, police officer Jefferson Davis, who sees Spider-Man as a menace.
-Miles adjusts to prep school, and visits his uncle Aaron Davis, who takes him to an abandoned subway station to paint graffiti.
-Miles is bitten by a radioactive spider and gains spider-like abilities similar to Spider-Man.
-Returning to the station, Miles discovers a collider built by Wilson Fisk, who hopes to access parallel universes to bring back his late wife and son, whose deaths he blames on Spider-Man.
-Miles watches as Spider-Man attempts to disable the collider while fighting Wilson's henchmen, Green Goblin and the Prowler.
+Miles' uncle Aaron takes him to an abandoned subway station to paint graffiti as a way to cheer him up.
+There, Miles is bitten by a radioactive spider and gains abilities similar to Spider-Man.
+Returning to the station where he got bit, he discovers a collider built by Kingpin, who hopes to access parallel universes to abduct alternate versions of his late wife Vanessa and son Richard.
+Spider-Man attempts to stop the collider while fighting Kingpin's enforcers, the Green Goblin and Prowler.

-Spider-Man saves Miles, but Green Goblin shoves Spider-Man into the collider, causing an explosion that kills Goblin and severely wounds Spider-Man.
-Spider-Man gives Miles a USB flash drive designed to disable the collider, warning that the machine could destroy the city if reactivated.
-After watching in horror as Wilson kills Spider-Man, Miles flees with Prowler in pursuit, eventually getting away from him.
-As the city mourns Spider-Man's death, Miles tries to honor his legacy and become the new Spider-Man.
-While trying out his newfound abilities, he inadvertently damages the drive.
-At Spider-Man's grave, Miles meets Peter B. Parker, an older and worn-down version of Spider-Man from another dimension.
-Upon meeting him, Miles discovers his ability to emit bio-electric bursts called "venom-blasts".
+Green Goblin shoves Spider-Man into the collider, causing an explosion that mortally wounds Spider-Man, who then gives Miles a USB flash drive designed to sabotage the collider, warning that the machine could destroy the city if reactivated.
+After watching in horror as Kingpin murders Spider-Man, Miles flees.
+As the city mourns Spider-Man's death, Miles tries to honor his legacy by becoming the new Spider-Man, but inadvertently damages the drive.
+At Spider-Man's grave, he meets Peter B. Parker, a middle-aged and world-weary Spider-Man from another dimension.

-Peter reluctantly agrees to train Miles in exchange for help stealing data to create a new drive.
-They infiltrate Wilson's research facility, and Miles discovers he has the power to turn invisible.
-They are confronted by mad scientist Olivia Octavius, who discovers that Peter will die from cellular decay if he remains in their dimension.
-Chased through the laboratory and surrounding forest by Octavius, Miles and Peter are saved by Gwen Stacy, a Spider-Woman from another dimension.
-They then visit Peter's aunt, May Parker, who is sheltering more Spider-people from other dimensions – Spider-Man Noir, Peni Parker, and Spider-Ham – who are also deteriorating.
-Miles offers to disable the collider so the others can return home, but after questioning and testing him, they tell him that he lacks experience.
+The duo infiltrate Alchemax to steal data for a new flash drive.
+They are confronted by its proprietor, Olivia Octavius, who discovers that Peter will die from cellular decay if he remains in their dimension.
+She reveals herself as this universe's Doctor Octopus and attempts to kill Miles and Peter, eventually chasing them into the forest outside of the lab.
+Miles and Peter are saved by Gwen Stacy, a Spider-Woman from another dimension.